RWDC Industries is a new startup hoping to become a bioplastics giant in Athens, Ga. – TechCrunch

 Carraway insists that the market has changed over the last few decades and the time is finally right for biology to supplant chemistry in industrial manufacturing.

-“If you look back at the history of new materials development… especially polymers..
-There has never been a new polymer that had been invented that didn’t take twenty to thirty years for it to make wide scale adoption,” said Carraway.
+“If you look back at the history of new materials development… especially polymers… there has never been a new polymer that had been invented that didn’t take 20 to 30 years for it to make wide-scale adoption,” said Carraway.
 “When a polymer is first developed it takes a while to get the manufacturing right to get it at wide scale.
-[And] it takes time for polymer converters to understand how to use a new material… it’s not that technologically it’s not viable it’s about figuring out how to use the new material.”
+[And] it takes time for polymer converters to understand how to use a new material… it’s not that technologically is not viable, it’s about figuring out how to use the new material.”

 Scale is important too, said Carraway.
 “You have to reach a certain critical availability in metric tons available in the global market to create a situation where people can use the new material,” he said.